-&lt;sup>71 Alquist, Alfred E. "The Field Act and Public School Construction: A 2007 Perspective."
+&lt;sup>70 Alquist, Alfred E. "The Field Act and Public School Construction: A 2007 Perspective."
 California Seismic Safety Commission, February 2007.
 (7)

-&lt;sup>72 Los Angeles Unified School District Historic Context Statement, 1870 to 1969.
+&lt;sup>71 Los Angeles Unified School District Historic Context Statement, 1870 to 1969.
 Sapphos Environmental, Inc., March 2014.
 (63)

-temporary structures with wood floors with canvas tops and sides that could be rolled up for light and ventilation.
+(approximately 6,000 students) were moved from their regular buildings into "tents" - temporary structures with wood floors with canvas tops and sides that could be rolled up for light and ventilation.

-Beginning in 1934, local, state, and federal funds were made available to reconstruct, modernize, and expand area schools, not only to meet new seismic requirements, but also to address the changing school needs.74 As reported in the Los Angeles Times at the time, new and repaired buildings would be designed for "absolute safety with simplicity and beauty of architecture in harmony with the atmosphere and traditions of Southern California."
-75 Brick construction was largely replaced in lieu of reinforced concrete and wood buildings, which could better withstand lateral forces.76
+Beginning in 1934, local, state, and federal funds were made available to reconstruct, modernize, and expand area schools, not only to meet new seismic requirements, but also to address the changing school needs.
+As reported in the Los Angeles Times at the time, new and repaired buildings would be designed for "absolute safety with simplicity and beauty of architecture in harmony with the atmosphere and traditions of Southern California."
+Brick construction was largely replaced in lieu of reinforced concrete and wood buildings, which could better withstand lateral forces.